GRAPHIC-Take Five: The great reflation

 Trade and growthhttps://tmsnrt.rs/3bfTGkg

-(Reporting by Dhara Ranasinghe and Sujata Rao in London, Vidya Ranganathan and Tom Westbrook in Singapore, Lewis Krauskopf in New York, compiled by Karin Strohecker, editing by Larry KingS)
+(Reporting by Dhara Ranasinghe and Sujata Rao in London, Vidya Ranganathan and Tom Westbrook in Singapore, Lewis Krauskopf in New York, compiled by Karin Strohecker, editing by Larry King)

 ((karin.strohecker@thomsonreuters.com; +442075427262; Reuters Messaging: karin.strohecker.reuters.com@reuters.net))